MarcialRosales/jwt-demo/README.md

 openssl pkcs8 -topk8 -inform PEM -outform PEM -nocrypt -in server.key -out private.key
 openssl x509 -pubkey -noout -in server.cert > public.key
 ```
 Note: Java's ``PKCS8EncodedKeySpec`` class only understands `PKCS8` format.
-OpenSSL generates the private key is different format.
+OpenSSL generates the private key in a different format.

 Now we generate a token and we digitally sign it using the `private.key` file.
 ```
 token=`curl -s -X POST -H "Content-Type: multipart/form-data" -F claims='{"aud":"gateway", "sub":"bob" }' -F asymkey=@private.key localhost:8081/token`
 ```

-### Verify token signed using a asymmetrical key
+### Verify token signed using asymmetrical key (RSA)
 Assuming you have executed the previous command, we have the token in the variable `token` and the public key in the `public.key` file.
 ```
 curl -s -X POST -H "Content-Type: multipart/form-data" -F asymkey=@public.key -F token=$key localhost:8081/verify